 So it's a gift that will really help them out..

 28. An Adventure Wherever They Are Right Now

 The things we do and experience in life last longer in the heart and memory than the things we own.

-As this way they get to enjoy a really fun and exciting day out doing something they probably wouldn't have thought of buying for themselves.
+As this way they get to enjoy a really fun and exciting time, doing something they probably wouldn't have considered doing for themselves.

-When you are living as a digital nomad you have to keep a close eye on your costs and expenses.
+The digital nomad lifestyle isn't a holiday, and as such nomads have to keep a close eye on their costs and expenses.